Maurits-Fidele came to America in the early 1900's. In the USA he had three sons:

 1. Susan-Louise Lagrand, born 28.10.1954 in Culver City California; in her father's foot-print as a computer programmer for the International Space Station.

-1st husband: Richard Heaton a lawyer (Divorced December 1986), born in San Diego, California.
-Children:
+First husband: Richard Heaton a lawyer (Divorced December 1986), born in San Diego, California.

 - Richard-Lagrand Heaton born 29.06.1978 in Mission Viejo, California